On Cross-Layer Interactions of QUIC, Encrypted DNS and HTTP/3: Design, Evaluation and Dataset: Evaluation

 To summarize, Fig. \ref{fig:Image7} shows as a CDF, the relative PLT increase (at the median) for the relevant protocol combinations to the DoUDP baseline.
 Each protocol combination has 15 data points in the CDF, one for each \textit{[web page, access technology]} tuple.
 As already explained, the baseline is a common web browsing scenario over unencrypted DNS.
 The QUIC connection coalescing setup can only match it for one tuple where the median relative increase is 7.3\%.
 For a DoQ setup, the median is slightly higher at 10.8\%.
 Finally the DoH setup, which is a protocol combination that is present in \textit{Chromium} right now, has an average relative increase of 14.7\%.
 In the worst case, QUIC connection coalescing exhibits an increase of 26.0\%, DoQ at 31.9\% and DoH at 53.7\% respectively.

 The percentage point difference between DoH and DoQ in the worst case is much larger than the one between DoQ and QUIC connection coalescing.
 This means that for worst case scenarios, an end-user can drastically improve their performance by using DoQ.
 On the contrary, the end-user gains relatively less performance under a unified QUIC connection for DNS and H3.
 This, however, comes with the caveat that $0-$RTT does not actually save a full round-trip due to H3’s \texttt{SETTINGS} exchange.
 If this exchange were made earlier, e.g., by piggybacking the DNS request and response or even the initial QUIC handshake, a full round-trip could be saved, thereby making the performance closer to the baseline DoUDP + H3 1-RTT setup.
 However, out of the encrypted DNS protocols, QUIC connection coalescing setup is still the best option for a fast private web browsing experience.
+While we agree that in some use cases with browsers, e.g. static connection and same destination (hostname), the benefit of 0-RTT could be limited to the first visited website, several other realistic scenarios, e.g., end users changing the access network, e.g., moving from mobile to WiFi and vice-versa in a smartphone, closing the application (browser) or reaching a different Point-Of-Presence of a content provider, could benefit from having 0-RTT.